AUA Summit - What is Epispadias?

 How Does Epispadias Affect Boys?

-Epispadias is quite rare, affecting only 1 in 117,000 males.
-In boys with epispadias, the penis tends to be broad, short, and curved up (“dorsal chordee”).
+Epispadias is rare.
+In boys with epispadias, the penis tends to be broad, short and curved upwards (“dorsal chordee”).
 The pelvic bones are widely separated.
-Since the penis is attached to these bones, it results in a penis that's pulled back toward the body.
+Since the penis is attached to these bones, it results in a penis that is pulled back toward the body.

 Normally, the opening of the urethra (the “meatus”) is at the tip of the penis.
 But in boys with epispadias, it's on top of the penis.